JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 Hide the tooltip and the red highlighting when the user starts editing the invalid value or entering symbols into the empty required field.

-Show the error tooltip for the next field when it gets the focus, hover or the user clicks the "Add" button one more time.
+Show the error tooltip for the next field when it gets the focus, hover, or the user clicks the "Add" button one more time.

 #### Implementation {id="implementation_3"}